Learning High-Order Relationships of Brain Regions: Experiments

-For the prediction target, we consider fluid intelligence as our label.
-Fluid intelligence reflects the general mental ability and plays a fundamental role in various cognitive functions.
-Recent literature has seen success in predicting intelligence based on pairwise predictive modeling \citep{dubois2018resting,dubois2018distributed}, and we aim to improve the prediction accuracy of the current methods.

-\paragraph{Data preprocessing} The raw fMRI data of an instance is represented in four dimensions (3 spatial dimensions + 1 temporal dimension), which can be imagined as a temporal sequence of 3D images.
-First, brain images are parceled into regions (or nodes) using the AAL3v1 atlas \citep{rolls2020automated}.
-Following previous works \citep{kan2022brain,li2021braingnn,thomas2022self}, each region's time series is obtained by averaging all voxels in that region.
-Consistent with previous connectivity-based methods \citep{li2021braingnn,kan2022brain,ktena2018metric,said2023neurograph}, for each region, we use its Pearson correlation coefficients to all regions as its features.
-We randomly split the data into train, validation, and test sets in a stratified fashion.
-The split ratio is 8:1:1.

 \paragraph{Baselines} We compare our method with $3$ classes of baselines: 1) \textit{standard} method, which is exactly the classical method that predicts outcomes based on pairwise edges \citep{shen2017using, DADI2019115, bhaa407}.
 The comparison with standard methods shows whether the high-order connectivity has its advantage over the classical pairwise one or not.
 2) \textit{hypergraph construction} methods.
 We consider $k$NN \citep{huang2009video}, $l_1$ hypergraph \citep{wang2015visual}, and $l_2$ hypergraph \citep{jin2019robust}.
-3) Connectivity-based \textit{cognition prediction} methods, which are state-of-the-art predictive models based on brain connectivity.
+3) \textit{connectivity-based phenotypic prediction} methods, which are state-of-the-art predictive models based on brain connectivity.
 We consider BrainNetGNN \citep{mahmood2021deep}, BrainGNN \citep{li2021braingnn}, and BrainNetTF \citep{kan2022brain}.
 BrainGB \citep{cui2022braingb} is a study of different brain graph neural network designs and we include its best design as a baseline.
-Note that since these models are unable to identify hyperedge structures of brain regions, we input their last layer embeddings (each entry as a weight) into the CPM model.
+Since none of these models are able to identify hyperedge structures of brain regions, we input their last layer embeddings (each entry as a weight) into the CPM model.
 Note that our weights $\boldsymbol{w}$ are also last layer embeddings in \mname{}.

-\paragraph{Implementation \& Training Details} Due to the data scarcity, training on individual datasets would result in serious overfitting.
-To mitigate this, we train our model as well as baselines using all eight datasets together.
-Details of the overfitting issue and our parameter-sharing strategy are further discussed in Appendix \ref{app:share}.
-See Appendix \ref{app:training} for other implementation and training details such as hyperparameter choices and software/hardware specifications.